davideger/blog/microbenchmarks/heartbreak.md

 [Xeon(R) W-2135 CPU @ 3.70GHz](https://ark.intel.com/content/www/us/en/ark/products/126709/intel-xeon-w-2135-processor-8-25m-cache-3-70-ghz.html)
 each time Python wakes up from a multi-core Polars frenzy, it lands somewhat arbitrarily on a different core (see the core jump counts above).
 Waking up on a new core, that 1 megabyte of reference data?
 It's not in the L1 cache.
-And since Skylake's L3 cache access time is about [12x slower](https://www.anandtech.com/show/11544/intel-skylake-ep-vs-amd-epyc-7000-cpu-battle-of-the-decade/13) than its L1 access time, and since most of what this code is doing is scanning this megabyte of data, well, it's not hard to see how you could take 10x as long to run the same computation.
+And since Skylake's L3 cache access time is about [12x slower](https://www.anandtech.com/show/11544/intel-skylake-ep-vs-amd-epyc-7000-cpu-battle-of-the-decade/13) than its L1 access time, and since most of what this code is doing is scanning this megabyte of data, well, it's not hard to see how you could take eight times as long to run the same computation.

 Code: [Google Colab notebook](reviews/Public_Google_Colab_Synthetic_Reviews_Dataframe_Benchmark.ipynb) [as Standalone Python](reviews/run_synthetic_benchmark.py)